 Gloved-use tests involved trying to operate the light one handed using a winter glove.
 Bigger buttons with tactile feedback and dial controls were generally the easiest in gloves.

 If you are planning to be away from a power source for days, consider a portable solar panel

 to recharge your headlamp.
 Another option would be an external battery.
 Here is our Current Favorite External Battery

 Some headlamps, like the Black Diamond Icon

 , offer rechargeable kits.
-The Black Diamond NRG Rechargeable Battery Kit
+The NRG2 Rechargeable Battery Kit

 is a battery pack that allows for extensive use without the need for buying a lot of extra batteries.

 Meagan Buck Porter lights up and lights up, as the sun fades.
 Indian Creek, Utah.